Compile and go system

 is a programming language processor in which the compilation, assembly, or link steps are not separated from program execution.
 The intermediate forms of the program are generally kept in primary memory, and not saved to the file system.

 Examples of compile-and-go systems are WATFOR, PL/C, and Dartmouth BASIC.

-An example of a load-and-go system is the OS/360 loader, which performed many of the functions of the Linkage Editor, but placed the linked program in memory rather than creating an executable on disk.
+An example of load-and-go systems is the loader Anthony J. Barr wrote for the University Computing Corporation in 1968 that was replaced in the market by the IBM OS/360 loader in 1972.
+These OS/360 loaders performed many of the functions of the Linkage Editor but placed the linked program in memory rather than creating an executable on disk.
 Compile and go systems differ from interpreters, which either directly execute source code or execute an intermediate representation.

 Analysis

 Advantages of compile-and-go systems are: